OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Project Plans/Finalizing Lionsberg+OGM MoU.md

 ## Agreeing Collectively to Take Responsibility for MoU Commitments

 ## Finalize and Sign MoU
+- Jordan to grab OFC values and alignment section and insert
+	- Pete to give Jordan a DOCX and Jordan to give back
 - meet with Lionsberg General Counsel
 - sign document with Lionsberg (4/6)